Are you sticking to those resolutions? Tips to make them last

-Did you make a New Year’s resolution?
+Are you enjoying the “clean-slate” feeling of the new year and trying a New Year’s resolution?
 If so, here’s hoping it’s going well!

-- Research shows that having a “goal buddy” helps us stay accountable.
 One study found that people have a 65% chance of completing a goal when they commit along with another person.
 Even better news: The study found that your chances of success jump to 95% when you incorporate ongoing check-in meetings with your partner(s).
-Family dinner, anyone?
+(Zoom-ing and texts count!)

 Learning how to stay motivated, overcome obstacles and stick to a plan are incredibly valuable skills for every stage of life.